shamoilarsi/talk-easy/README.md

 # TalkEasy

-> Development env will not work as we have deleted the Firebase project and Cloud translation projects.
-However, the deployed demo will still work at [https://talk-easy.vercel.app](https://talk-easy.vercel.app)
+> Development env will not work without the necessary files and keys.

 > To run it locally, follow the instructions in the _Development_ section